 Find out more about how volunteering works

-2. Why is a volunteer role important?
+Why a volunteer role is important

-5. What will I be asked to do?
+What you will be asked to do

 Every volunteer role will have a specific role description and we will ensure that, with the help of a supervisor and training, you will understand what is expected of you.